ROHIT-J0SHI/ZYNC_BKD/zynk_backend/API_DOCUMENTATION.md

 10. **Training Module:**
     - HR can create, update, and delete training materials
     - HR can assign trainings to one or multiple interns
+    - HR can unassign trainings from interns
     - Interns can only view trainings assigned to them
     - Interns cannot create, update, delete, or assign trainings
     - A training cannot be deleted if it has been assigned to any intern
+    - After unassigning all interns from a training, the training can be deleted
     - Duplicate assignments (same training to same intern) are prevented
     - Training materials include: title (required), description (optional), and link (required)